Show¶

 --no-danger

-=[MARKED]- Displays information about marked files.
-Can be set to
+Displays information about marked files.
+Can be set to always, never, or auto.

 --running

-- Sets the highlighted item to the first object that isn’t
+Sets the highlighted item to the first object that isn’t . or ..

 Several commands are provided which can be used on a single file or multiple files.
 These commands provide a lot of the functions supported by standard Unix commands, but in a convenient user interface.
 The file to be operated on is selected by navigating the cursor on the line of the desired file.
 The highlighed (first character) of the command is used to invoke its function.
 Multiple files can be selected using the “Mark/Unmark” function.
 The following is a list of valid commands and a brief description of each.